Hemingway’s Val Trebbia

 It is said that Ernest Hemingway, the Nobel Prize winning writer with a passion for safaris, boxing and bullfighting, called Val Trebbia “the most beautiful valley in the world”.
 The sources of this legend are uncertain, lost through years of retellings.

-What is certain is that Hemingway did actually cross this valley in 1945 as a journalist following a motorcade of liberation troops and was struck by the beauty of the river, furrowing its way down the green slopes and flowing off into the distance towards the sea.
+What is certain is that Hemingway did actually cross this valley in 1945 as a journalist following a motorcade of Liberation troops and was struck by the beauty of the river, furrowing its way down the green slopes and flowing off into the distance towards the sea.

 • Length